It’s Not Enough, Scientists Say of World’s Greenhouse Gas Policies

 While reforestation and other measures to remove carbon dioxide from the atmosphere will help, elevated fossil fuel emissions will require costly technological solutions to extract additional CO2 and prevent dangerous warming.

-“Continued high fossil fuel emissions would saddle young people with a massive, expensive cleanup problem and growing deleterious climate impacts, which should provide incentive and obligation for governments to alter energy policies without further delay,” said lead author James Hansen, a professor at Columbia University, formerly of the NASA Goddard Institute for Space Studies.
+“Continued high fossil fuel emissions would saddle young people with a massive, expensive cleanup problem and growing deleterious climate impacts, which should provide incentive and obligation for governments to alter energy policies without further delay,” said lead author James Hansen, a professor at Columbia University.

 Without rapid restraints on greenhouse gas emissions, environmental impacts could include floods and droughts, frequent and extreme heat waves, and sea level rise.